Netgate/frr/doc/user/bgp.rst

 .. index:: neighbor PEER port PORT
 .. clicmd:: neighbor PEER port PORT

+.. index:: [no] neighbor PEER password PASSWORD
+.. clicmd:: [no] neighbor PEER password PASSWORD

+   Set a MD5 password to be used with the tcp socket that is being used to connect to the remote peer.
+Please note if you are using this command with a large number of peers on linux you should consider modifying the `net.core.optmem_max` sysctl to a larger value to avoid out of memory errors from the linux kernel.

 .. index:: neighbor PEER send-community
 .. clicmd:: neighbor PEER send-community